TroupeLang/Troupe/README.md

 ## User guide

-LaTeX sources for the user guide are in the [user-guide](/user-guide) folder.
+LaTeX sources for the user guide are in the [user-guide](https://github.com/TroupeLang/Troupe-user-guide) repo.
 A (possibly outdated) PDF version is   also accessible  [here](http://lbs-troupe.troupe-lang.org/download/troupe-user-guide.pdf).

 ## Running examples that do not require network